justusmain/Myfirst/README.md

 # Myfirst
 My first repostory to store and write
- # day one
+#day one
 install gitbash
-# day two
+#day two
-introduction to command line
+introduction to command
-# day three